 The workshop followed another of its kind which was conducted on April 11-12, 2019.
 An experts from the American College of Obstetricians and Gynecologists (ACOG) and other local medical education experts have offered their expertise on the workshop.
 By the end of the project, ESOG will have realized a national board that will be responsible for the preparation and administration of certification examination graduating Ob-Gyns nationwide.

-The ESOG-ACOG collaborative project was launched in June, 2016 with the objective of addressing four thematic areas: Resident Ship, CME, Journal and Certification and Accreditation.
-The thematic areas to be addressed by the collaborative project later added three more areas to its list: IT, PR & Communication and Leadership Development.
+The ESOG-ACOG-CIRHT collaborative project was launched in June, 2016 with the objective of addressing four thematic areas: Resident Ship, CME, Journal and Examination, Certification and Accreditation.
+The thematic areas to be addressed by the collaborative project later added more areas to its list: IT, Program Communication and Leadership Development.
 The issue of medical ethics was added later as yet another focus area of the project.

 The Ethiopian Society of Obstetricians and Gynecologists (ESOG) conducted a live demo and hands on training on use of doppler on obstetric ultrasound.
 The training, which was organized in collaboration with Mindray and ZAF, was conducted at the Ethiopian Public Health Institute (EPHI) and St. Paul's Hospital Mellinnium Medical College on June 8-9, 2019.